COVID-19 Updates: uc.edu/publichealth

 UC's Food Services has incorporated many sustainability initiatives into on-campus dining.

-- Trayless Dining: Beginning in Fall 2008, UC implemented trayless dining service to reduce wasted food and water use.
+- Trayless Dining: UC practices trayless dining service to reduce wasted food and water use.
 This practice has been in place since 2008.

 - Sustainable Seafood: All seafood offered at UC is sourced sustainable in conjunction with the Monterey Bay Aquarium Seafood Watch Program.

-- On-campus Ingredients: Mick & Mack's Contemporary Cafe has a small herb garden located on the TUC patio.
-The restaurant encorporates these tems into their menu and food preparation as much as possible.
+- On-campus Ingredients: Mick & Mack's Contemporary Café has a small herb garden located on the TUC patio.
+The restaurant incorporates these items into their menu and food preparation as much as possible.

-- Cooking Oil: A cooking oil filtration system is used and spent oil is recycled.
+- Cooking Oil: A cooking oil filtration system is used and all spent oil is recycled via RTI.